Site Logo

 Building a non-traditional digital agency for the future

-Mostly of the agency is built on the agile web design experience, which requires always generating leads and has varying levels of activity.
+Mostly of our agency is built on the agile web design experience, which requires always generating leads and has varying levels of activity.
 The digital agency has been thoughtfully building its own marketing program, to grow and thrive in this current environment.

 What helps balance things out at Ladybugz is having a combination of full-time and part-time employees and freelancer talent, which give us the company a lot of flexibility and varied expertise.
 Some freelancers work for the digital agency regularly, especially on our web design team.
 Others work as little or as much as they want.